slaclab/sdf-docs/batch-compute.md

 As the number of servers and GPUs in our environment is limited (but not small), we need to keep account of who uses what.
 In addition, as groups/teams can purchase their own servers to be added to the SDF we must provide a method of which allocated users can have priority access to the servers that were purchased for them.
 A slurm Account is basically something that you will charge your job against.

-### What is a Slurm Partition?
+### What is a Slurm Partition? :id=partition

 A Partition is a logical grouping of compute servers.
 These may be servers of a similar technical specification (eg Cascade Lake CPUs, Telsa GPUs etc), or by ownership of the servers - eg SUNCAT group may have purchased so many servers, so we put them all into a Partition.

-Generally, all servers will be placed in the shared partition that everyone with a slac computer account will have access to (although at a low priority).
+For the SDF, we partition machines according to science and engineering groups who have [purchased servers](resources-and-allocations.md#contributing-to-sdf) for the SDF.
+We do this such that members (or associates) of those groups can have priority access to their hardware.
+Whilst we give everyone access to all hardware via the [shared partition](#shared-partition) users who belong to groups who do not own any hardware in SDF will have lower priority access to use stakeholder’s resources.

-Users should contact their Coordinators to be added to appropriate group Partitions to get priority access to resources.
+Users should contact their Coordinators to be [added to appropriate group Partitions](resources-and-allocations.md#allocations) to get priority access to resources.

-You can view the active Partitions on SDF with
+You can also view the active Partitions and associated hardware by using the `sinfo command:

 ```
 $ sinfo